pparth27743/interview-preparation-codes/README.md

 # interview-preparation-codes

-This repository contain the codes for basic data-structure and algorithms which are very frequently asked in interviews.
+This repository contain the codes for basic data-structure and algorithms which are very frequently asked in interviews of Product based Companies.